wireapp/wire-docs/src/understand/restund.rst

 or exclusive list of address blocks to prevents undesired connections from being established [1]_.
 At the moment (Feb.
 2021), this functionality is not yet available with *Restund* on the application-level.
-Instead, the system-level firewall capabilities can be utilized.
+Instead, the system-level firewall capabilities must be utilized.
 The `IP ranges <https://www.rtcsec.com/post/2021/01/details-about-cve-2020-26262-bypass-of-coturns-default-access-control-protection/#further-concerns-what-else>`__ mentioned in the article [1]_ should be blocked for egress and, depending on the scenario, also for ingress traffic.
 Tools like ``iptables`` or ``ufw`` can be used to set this up.